 The gifts of an embodied life

 Regular readers will have noticed that recently a lot of my observations and provocations have talked about the consequences of our inner disconnect, and similarly, the beauty and well-being that is available to us all if only we are committed to doing the inner work.
-So it feels about time again to offer some reflections and access points that can support us with this rewarding work, which in turn I feel will bring some balance back to my offerings here.
+To put all our pieces back together again.

-So with this in mind, let’s reflect on our relationship with sensations we experience in our bodies, and how working with these could be a great way to bring more insight, kindness and capacity to our capability to turn up with complete access to our skills and talents in every given moment.
+Let’s start by reflecting on our relationship with sensations we experience in our bodies.
+Working with these can be a great way to bring more insight, kindness and capacity to our capability to turn up with complete access to our skills and talents in every given moment.
 To bring emotional regulation and clarity of decision-making when we need it most.

 For many people, they are rarely aware of what's happening inside their bodies.
 In our culture where we spend an average of eight hours a day on a screen, our focus and sometimes addiction to the virtual world means we're not usually aware of body sensations.